2I/Borisov: Chemical makeup and nucleus structure

 David Jewitt and Jane Luu estimate from the size of its coma the comet is producing 2 kg/s of dust and is losing 60 kg/s of water.
 They extrapolate that it became active in June 2019 when it was between 4 and 5 AU from the Sun.
 A search of image archives found precovery observations of 2I/Borisov as early as 13 December 2018, but not on 21 November 2018, indicating it became active between these dates.

 2I/Borisov's composition appears uncommon yet not unseen in Solar System comets, being relatively depleted in water and diatomic carbon (C_{2}), but enriched in carbon monoxide and amines (R-NH_{2}).
 The molar ratio of carbon monoxide to water in 2I/Borisov tail is 35–105%, resembling the unusual blue-tailed comet C/2016 R2 (PanSTARRS) in contrast to the average ratio of 4% for Solar System comets.

-The 2I/Borisov has also produced a minor amount of neutral nickel emission attributed to an unknown volatile compound of nickel.
+2I/Borisov has also produced a minor amount of neutral nickel emission attributed to an unknown volatile compound of nickel.
 The nickel to iron abundance ratio is similar to Solar System comets.